celery/celery/docs/faq.rst

 take some time until it's actually executed, especially if there are a lot of tasks already waiting for execution.
 Messages that aren't acknowledged are held on to by the worker until it closes the connection to the broker (AMQP server).
-When that connection is closed (e.g. because the worker was stopped) the tasks will be re-sent by the broker to the next available worker (or the same worker when it has been restarted), so to properly purge the queue of waiting tasks you have to stop all the workers, and then purge the tasks
+When that connection is closed (e.g., because the worker was stopped) the tasks will be re-sent by the broker to the next available worker (or the same worker when it has been restarted), so to properly purge the queue of waiting tasks you have to stop all the workers, and then purge the tasks